CesiumGS/3d-tiles/specification/TileFormats/Composite/README.md

 Inner tile fields are stored tightly packed immediately following the header section.
 The following information describes general characteristics of all tile formats that a Composite tile reader might exploit to find the boundaries of the inner tiles:

 * Each tile starts with a 4-byte ANSI string, `magic`, that can be used to determine the tile format for further parsing.
-See [tile formats](../../README.md#tile-formats) for a list of tile formats.
+See [tile format specifications](../../README.md#tile-format-specifications) for a list of possible formats.
 Composite tiles can contain Composite tiles.
 * Each tile's header contains a `uint32` `byteLength`, which defines the length of the inner tile, including its header, in bytes.
 This can be used to traverse the inner tiles.
 * For any tile format's version 1, the first 12 bytes of all tiles is the following fields: